 The display is lovely, offering great vibrancy, punchy colours and plenty of brightness.
 Like the smaller model, it has an Ambient EQ light sensor to adapt the display brightness to the room's surroundings.

-The large display makes it ideal for things like YouTube videos, casting that episode of 13 Reasons Why from Netflix that you want to catch up on while cooking a lasagne, streaming your Arlo Baby camera, or using the device as a digital photo frame.
+The large display makes it ideal for things like YouTube videos while cooking a lasagne, streaming your Arlo Baby camera, or using the device as a digital photo frame.
 Everything looks fantastic.

 There's a white bezel surrounding the display, punctuated by the camera top and centre - a feature the smaller Nest Hub lacks.
 Like the smaller model, physical volume controls and a physical privacy switch are both present on the rear, and the privacy switch will disable both the microphone and the camera on the Nest Hub Max.
 We'd rather it was a physical privacy shutter like on the Lenovo Smart Display, for added piece of mind.